Sports Medicine, Pain & Performance

 Sports medicine is a specialised area of expertise where we work with you to get the best outcomes for your sporting activities.
 We want to keep you at the top of your game, performing at your best, and free of pain and injury.
-We do this by combining our expert knowledge of the lower limbs with the thorough understanding of how they are used and loaded during sport.
+We do this by combining our expert knowledge of the lower limbs with a thorough understanding of how they are used and loaded during sport.

 Regardless of whether you’re new to the sport or have been a competitive athlete for decades, our team will be able to work with you toward your goals and help you at whichever stage you’re at.
 We specialise in a variety of areas within sports medicine, including: